imagineLife/human-effort/ux-workflow.md

 - In 'broad strokes', show user-friendly language along side thumbnail diagrams, explaining the goals, expectations, and intentions of each UI element, of each 'stage' along expected user journeys
 -

-### Artifacts
+### Artifacts && Success

-- Thumbnail sketches
+- Thumbnail sketches are gathered, presented, and approved by stakeholders && relevant scrum team members
-- User-Friendly explanatory text for each 'big picture' page, component, section, and user moment
+- User-Friendly explanatory text is present and understoon for each 'big picture' UI detail - pages, components, sections, etc

 ## Design Wireframes